meganz/MEGAchat/Readme.md

 `/webrtc-build/build-webrtc.sh` script.
 Run it without arguments to see help on usage.

-*IMPORTANT*
-Do not run build-webrtc.sh in a shell with sourced env-ios.sh or env-android.sh
+*IMPORTANT:* Do not run build-webrtc.sh in a shell with sourced env-ios.sh or env-android.sh

 This system is generally an addon to the stock webrtc (actually chromium) build system, but it strips it down to download only a few hundred megabytes